DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Thanked them person, who sat furthest away from them.
 Gallant, yet neutral male voice that was close to woman's...
-That's what it looked like to him, as Kay knew her true identity.
+That's what it looked like to him, as Kai knew her true identity.
 Paladin Jeanne.

 ![Round table](./p159.jpg)